duynht/unesco-hackathon/README.md

 # unesco-hackathon
-An serverless program for Alexa.
+A serverless program for Alexa.

 Runner-up@FOSSASIA-UNESCO Hackathon